hackolade/plugins/README.md

 ## <a name="preparation"></a>1.
 Overview and preparation

-Each NoSQL database has its own personality: terminology, storage approach, primary keys, data types, indexing, partitioning/sharding, API, query language, etc...
+Each target has its own personality: terminology, storage approach, primary keys, data types, indexing, partitioning/sharding, API, query language, etc...

 At Hackolade, after adapting our engine to a couple of rather different NoSQL vendors, we quickly realized that we were going to have a hard time keeping up with the frequent appearance of new databases on the market.
-So, in order to unleash the power of our data modeling engine, we decided to rewrite the application and open up our features through a plugin architecture.
+So, in order to unleash the power of our core data modeling engine, we decided to rewrite the application and open up our features through a plugin architecture.

 With the customization of the properties pane, you're able to control attributes specific to each DB at the following levels: model, container, entity, field/attribute, indexing, sharding, etc...

 The customization is performed through the configuration of the following modules: